Regulation of nicotine marketing: New Zealand

 Tobacco advertising in New Zealand was outlawed with the passage of the Smokefree Amendment Act 1990.

 Prior to this, in 1963 advertisements for tobacco products were withdrawn from radio and television.
 A decade later in 1973, cigarette advertising was banned on billboards and in cinemas, and print media advertising was restricted to half a newspaper page.

 In 1995 all remaining tobacco advertising and sponsorship was banned except for point-of-sale advertising and some tobacco sponsorship exemptions.
 Point-of-sale advertising ceased on 11 December 1998.

 Upon point-of-sale advertising being finally banned in New Zealand there are other examples of tobacco advertising that will still remain.
 These include the use of tobacco packets as advertisements, exempted tobacco sponsorships, tobacco advertising and sponsorship in imported magazines and on cable television as well as the usual tobacco imagery in movies and television.
+Standardised (plain) packaging for tobacco products was subsequently introduced, requiring manufacturers to comply from 14 March 2018 and retailers to sell only compliant packs from 6 June 2018 following a transition period.
+This measure removed logos, colour schemes, and decorative elements from retail packaging and required enlarged health warnings and uniform colours and typefaces.

-Health warnings – generally graphic images of the harmful effects of smoking – are also placed on all tobacco products.
+Health warnings – generally graphic images of the harmful effects of smoking – continue to be placed on all tobacco products.